sandeepfd/fdsu_ddev/README.md

 ddev start

-> Any customizations in environment can be done in config.local.yaml and run ddev restart
+> Any customizations in environment can be done in config.local.yaml and run ddev restart.
+>
 > For more config options https://ddev.readthedocs.io/en/stable/users/configuration/config/